MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2-troubleshoot.md

 ## Reports don't show in the console

 If reports don't show in the Configuration Manager console, make sure to update the computer on which you're running the console.
-You need to [update the .NET Framework](/sccm/core/plan-design/security/enable-tls-1-2-client#bkmk_net), and enable strong cryptography.
+[Update the .NET Framework](/sccm/core/plan-design/security/enable-tls-1-2-client#bkmk_net), and enable strong cryptography.

 ## FIPS security policy enabled